-- After logging into HR Links, ensure you see Employee Self-Service at the top (if you have multiple options in a pulldown menu, select this one).
+- After logging into HR Links, ensure you see Employee Self-Service at the top (if you have multiple options, select this one).

-- You’ll see in the upper right corner of your HR Links screen, is a compass icon.
+- In the upper right corner of your HR Links screen is a compass icon.
 That is your NavBar.
 Click that.

 Contact your health insurance, dental insurance, and any other insurances you may have and let them know about your address change.
 You will also need to verify that your insurance will be valid in your new location or you will need to change it.
 Contact GSA HR at firstname.lastname@example.org if you have any questions.